kazeburo/rhebok/README.md

 ### MaxRequestPerChild

-max. number of requests to be handled before a worker process exits (default: 1000) This option looks like Apache's MaxRequestPerChild
+max. number of requests to be handled before a worker process exits (default: 1000) If set to `0`. worker never exists.
+This option looks like Apache's MaxRequestPerChild

 ### MinRequestPerChild